How to Become a Real Estate Agent

 • Going to law school and becoming a real estate attorney

-• Showing off your creative side by professional staging and photographing homes for sale
+• Embracing your creative side by professional staging and photographing homes for sale

 How long does it take to become a real estate agent?

-For the average person, it may take anywhere from about two to six months to become a real estate agent, which can vary depending on where you live and your own pace.
-Your state requirements and your schedule can impact that.
-Taking your pre-licensing courses online or in person can also play a role.
-Getting your license can take longer if you need to take your licensing exam more than once.
+It may take anywhere from two to six months to become a real estate agent, depending on where you live and your pace.
+Your state requirements and your schedule may also impact your timeline.
+Taking your pre-licensing courses online or in person may also contribute to your real estate licensure timeline.
+Getting your license may take longer if you need to retake the licensing exam.

-According to Lightcast™, real estate agents make an average annual salary of $99,178 [2].
-The US Bureau of Labor Statistics predicts the real estate field will continue to grow through 2032 at a rate of 3 percent [3].
-This growth rate is considered as fast as average compared to other fields.
+According to Lightcast™, real estate agents make an average annual salary of $99,178 [4].
+The US Bureau of Labor Statistics predicts the real estate field will continue to grow through 2033 at a rate of 2 percent [5].
+With around 46,600 new job openings each year, US BLS considers this growth rate as fast as average compared to other career fields [5].

 Read more: Real Estate Agent Salary Guide: What to Expect

-Once you've earned your real estate license, continuing your education can help you advance your career.
-On Coursera, you'll find courses that can help you do just that and more, such as Financing and Investing in Infrastructure offered by Bocconi University, Introduction to Negotiation: A Strategic Playbook for Becoming a Principled and Persuasive Negotiator offered by Yale University, and Finance for Non-Finance Professionals offered by Rice University.
+Once you've earned your real estate license, continuing your education may help you advance your career.
+On Coursera, you'll find courses and Professional Certificates that can help you do just that and more, such as Financing and Investing in Infrastructure offered by Bocconi University, Introduction to Negotiation: A Strategic Playbook for Becoming a Principled and Persuasive Negotiator offered by Yale University, and Finance for Non-Finance Professionals offered by Rice University.

 Article sources